saikumarkella/eats-tts/README.md

         - Speaker Conditional by feeding in a speaker embeddings along side a latent vector 'z' to enable training on a larger dataset

+## Generator ( GAN-TTS )
+Generator will develop using the generator and discriminators